Installing a blow-up swimming pool

 Level the ground

-After moving the soil from the high side and making the whole swimming pool area level I drenched the swimming pool area with water, trying to further eliminate settling.
+After moving the soil from the high side and leveling the whole swimming pool area, I drenched the swimming pool area with water, trying to eliminate further settling.

-Next a 2 -3 inch layer of small landscaping stone was added in order to protect against larger stones that may be hiding in the freshly dug dirt.
-This step can be skipped if the soil is relatively free of stone, and you don’t have some landscaping stone that you are trying to get rid of like I was.
+Next, a 2 -3 inch layer of small, smooth landscaping stone was added to protect against larger stones hiding in the freshly dug dirt.
+This step can be skipped if the soil is relatively stone-free and you don’t have some landscaping stone you are trying to get rid of as I did.

 Finally, a 2 – 3 inch layer of sand was put down and leveled off.
 The pool was placed in the center of the swimming pool area and water was added.
-At this point the swimming pool installation is basically complete.
+At this point, the swimming pool installation is complete, and you can be confident in the stability and levelness of your pool.

 Build a Retaining Wall